Advertising Your Books - Part One: BookBub Ads

 If you are exclusive to Kindle, Amazon ads might work better for you than the author who has their books available across a wide variety of ebook platforms.
 WHY?
 Because with Kindle exclusivity your book is available to Kindle Unlimited subscribers as part of their unlimited page reads each month.
 However, if your book is available widely on other platforms such as Kobo, iBooks, or Nook, your advertising on BookBub and Facebook can be targeted to readers who have identified which platform they use.

 In this three part series, I will look at BookBub, Facebook, and Amazon advertising.
+(To jump to Part Two on Facebook Ads click HERE.)
 Today, we start with BookBub, which has two advertising options: Deals of the Day or Paid Ads.

 DEALS OF THE DAY/FEATURED DEALS

 Deals of the Day are featured deals where (if accepted) your book wins a coveted position in the BookBub email which is sent out to millions of readers each day.
 You pay for this placement, but you will likely have thousands of downloads.
-Most of the time you will be offering your book for a lower (sale) price as you’re competing with other books that are “on sale.”
+Most of the time you will be offering your book for a lower (sale) price as you’re competing with other books that are on sale or free.

 There’s a deal-of-the-day price grid which shows the varying costs by genre/book category and price point, so you can see how much your placement will cost you depending on the price you choose for your book during the featured deal date(s).
 This grid also gives you the number of downloads (for free books) or purchases you can expect for each genre.
 You can see the whole grid here: https://www.bookbub.com/partners/pricing

-First, however, you must set up your author profile on BookBub and add your book information.
-(TCK Publishing has a step-by-step tutorial for that HERE.)
+First, however, you must set up your author profile/partner account on BookBub and add your book information.
+(I'm providing links to tutorials on how set up this partner account HERE and HERE.)
 Then, you can submit the request for a BookBub Deal (of the Day).
 Here’s a general list of how those work: https://www.bookbub.com/partners/how-it-works

 And here are the tips that BookBub gives for maximizing your chances to get a featured deal: https://insights.bookbub.com/tips-on-optimizing-your-submission-for-a-bookbub-featured-deal/

 Given that the deals of the day are so elusive to acquire, many authors (me included) have used paid advertisements on BookBub.
 The cool thing about this is that the advertisements appear in the same emails as the Deals of the Day at the bottom of the page.
 You will need to create your own advertising image that includes limited copy, and you’ll be targeting fans of a certain genre or book category and/or fans of certain authors.
-Jane Friedman's blog has a good article about the way Bookbub ads can support your overall sales' goals HERE.
+Jane Friedman's blog has a good article about the way BookBub ads can support your overall sales' goals HERE.
+The BookBub blog also has an excellent article that details nine different book sales' goals that can be supported by BookBub advertising along with 6 BookBub Ad Features you may not know about.

 The ad’s cost to you is based either on the number of times it is viewed by people (CPM or Cost Per 1000 Impressions) or by the number of times it is clicked on (CPC or Cost per Click).
-You choose which of those you’re using (pros/cons of each are in the tutorial).
+You choose which of those you’re using (pros/cons of each are in the tutorial or you can read this BookBub Partners article which details when it is better to use each method.)
 You also bid on how much you’re willing to spend on either of these (there’s guidance on the range for the audience you’ve selected).
 Additionally, you’ll be setting the date range your ads will run and the overall budget for each ad.
 Initially, set short date ranges and low budgets until you find the right combination.

 David Gaughran has recently released a book called BookBub Ads Expert that is extremely helpful.
 The BookBub Partners Blog has many great articles including a User Guide to BookBub ads.
 If you scroll through the articles on the partners blog, you’ll see a lot of topics that are targeted to making your ads more effective.
 Definitely take the time to familiarize yourself with the details.

 Inside the tutorials, you’ll find the best advice for not only creating your ad image, but also how much copy to include on the ad.
 Look at a lot of samples before designing your ad.
 Your book’s cover should be displayed as large as possible.
 Once you’re ready to give it a try, the free online design software at Canva.com is a great place to create your ad.
+Mock-up shots might also help you create the base image for your ad.
+I use this website to create glamour shots of my books in different settings frequently.
 (Here's another nifty website I found where you can convert your book covers into 3D or e-reader/tablet images: https://diybookcovers.com/3Dmockups/)

 AD # 1